 Banerjee alleged that the Centre is mismanaging the current economic scenario, which is leading to a spiralling rise in fuel prices.

-In the National Capital Region, petrol soared to touch Rs.
+Capital Region, petrol soared to touch Rs.
 80.87 a litre while diesel prices

 climbed to Rs.
 72.97 a litre.
 Fuel prices